VickyInFrance/VickyInFrance.github.io/_pages/residential_en.md

 # Leisurely conversation around a meal <img style="float: right;" src="/assets/images/anotherpictureplease.png" width="300" height="100" hspace="30">

+- Join us for approximately one hour of English or French conversation around brunch or lunch<sup><span style="color:blue">2.</span></sup>.
-- Come and enjoy an English cup of tea with homemade cake or scones, approximately one hour.
+- Come and enjoy an English cup of tea with homemade cake or scones, approximately one hour<sup><span style="color:blue">2.</span></sup>.

-- Join us between one to a hour and a half of English or French conversation around brunch or lunch.
+<sup><span style="color:blue">2.</span></sup> *For a minimum of two people*.

 ---

 <div style="text-align: right"> <h1 id="brunch"> <img style="float: left;" src="/assets/images/anotherpictureplease.png" width="300" height="100" hspace="30"> Pricing </h1> </div>

 - Bed and breakfast is 50 euros a night.
-- Brunch and lunches with English or French conversation expect to last between 1 to 1.5 hours and are priced at 20 euros per person, for two minimum.
+- Brunch and lunches with English or French conversation for approximately one hour and are priced at 20 euros per person.
-- Tea with English or French conversation of approximately 1.5 hrs at 12 euros per person.
+- Tea with English or French conversation for approximately one hour at 12 euros per person.
 - Picnic lunches can vary between 8 euros and 14 euros per person.
-- English lessons start at 40 euros a hour.
+- English lessons are 40 euros an hour.
-- Pricing for residential are relative to the number of guests and/or students, also set according to your requirements and length of stay.
+- Pricing for residential stays are relative to the number of guests and/or students.
+They are also set according to your requirements and length of stay.
 Please [contact us](/contact/) for your quotation.

+---